-Mehran Arjomand is a co-chair of the firm’s United States Patent & Trademark Office (PTO) Trial Practice Group.
+Mehran Arjomand is a co-chair of the firm’s Inter Partes Review and Post Grant Practice.
 Mr. Arjomand began his legal career as a litigator.
 After five years, he joined Morrison & Foerster, where he developed a strong foundation in PTO prosecution and procedure.
 With his combined litigation and prosecution experience, Mr. Arjomand regularly oversees adversarial proceedings at the PTO and has led the firm’s Patent Reexamination Group.
 Mr. Arjomand has handled or advised on more than 50 reexaminations, with an emphasis on inter partes reexaminations.
 He has experience initiating and defending reexaminations at all stages, from filing to appeal.
 Mr. Arjomand also regularly counsels clients on adversarial PTO proceedings co-pending with litigation.

 Representative clients include EchoStar/Dish Network, Kyocera, Netlist, Oracle, Time Warner, The Motion Picture Association of America, Verizon, Yahoo!, and Yamaha.

 - EchoStar.
 Prepared and oversaw the inter partes reexamination of a patent asserted against EchoStar.
 All original claims were canceled, except one claim which was amended.
 The matter settled favorably for EchoStar.

 - Mitsubishi.
 Represented Mitsubishi in requesting inter partes reexamination of a patent.
 All claims were canceled.

 - Yamaha.
 Handled ex parte reexaminations of two patents asserted against Yamaha.
 All claims were canceled.

 - ConjuChem.
 Worked on a team that successfully defended a patent during reexamination.